-Wherever possible we ask parents to make an appointment prior to seeing a member of staff.
-By so doing it will prevent your arrival at school coinciding with the time when the member of staff is teaching.
+We ask parents to make an appointment if they wish to see a member of staff.
+By so doing it will prevent your arrival at school coinciding with the time when the member of staff is teaching or in another meeting.
 In the event of an emergency we will, of course, make a member of staff available to see you.